edwardspresume/sveltekit-lucia-auth-v3-example/README.md

-# Local DB with basic auth example
+# Lucia V3 - Example Project

-This project demonstrates how to set up a local database using SQLite and implement basic authentication using cookies.
+This project demonstrates how to set up a SvelteKit application with Lucia V3 for authentication.
+It uses a local SQLite database for storing user data.